 Per Council’s direction, all recommended Plan modifications were met by broad acceptance, with a supportive three-quarters vote from the CPRC members present.
 The recommendations were then presented to the Planning & Zoning Commission, where a simple majority vote was needed.

 In January 2021, after a year of meetings, the Committee had reached consensus on many Plan elements, but decided to have a subcommittee iron out the remaining issues to continue moving forward.
 This subcommittee was able to present an updated, complete draft Plan to the full Committee in April 2021.

 Want to hear more from the CPRC?
 Watch CPRC testimonial videos to learn more about the Comprehensive Plan Review process and why the CPRC members support this Plan!

 The revisions to the Plan fell in six general categories:

 This multi-year process has resulted in a comprehensive plan that includes a Future Land Use Map and Dashboards, 42 Policies, and 271 Actions revised to reflect the current needs and vision of the greater Plano community, and a set of Guiding Principles designed to ensure that Plano’s growth is not only sustainable but maintains the suburban character as we know Plano today.

 The following videos were used to educate the community about the Draft Plan update process and the recommended changes.

 Redevelopment and Growth Management Policy

-Committee documents, including recommended changes to maps and policy language, and changes tracked from the original Comprehensive Plan language, can be found here: CPRC Documents.
+Committee documents and educational materials, including changes tracked from the previous Comprehensive Plan language, can be found here: CPRC Reference Materials.